AgentXCross/courthawk/README.md

 #### Player Selection

-The ball boys and chair umpire are likely to also be tracked by the model, so to select the actual players, we score every detected "person" using a weighted combination of 2 terms: the sum of the Euclidean distances from their foot position to their nearest 3 court keypoints, and the vertical (y) distance from their foot position to the nearest baseline.
+The ball boys and chair umpire are likely to also be tracked by the model, so to select the actual players, we score every detected "person" using a weighted combination of 2 terms: the sum of the Euclidean distances from their foot position to their nearest 3 court keypoints, and the euclidean distance from their foot position to the nearest center hash mark.
 The 2 persons with the lowest score are selected as the players.

-$$\text{score} = \alpha \cdot (\text{sum of distances to nearest 3 keypoints}) + \beta \cdot (\text{y-distance to nearest baseline})$$
+$$\text{score} = \gamma \cdot (\alpha \cdot (\text{sum of distances to nearest 3 keypoints}) + \beta \cdot (\text{distance to nearest center hash mark}))$$

 with $\alpha = 0.2$ and $\beta = 0.8$ by default.
-The baseline term was added because ball boys and umpires are often positioned right next to a court corner keypoint, which the distance-only formula would otherwise mistake for a player standing on the court.
+The $\gamma$ parameter is 0.5 if the player is on the close side of the court and 1 otherwise.
+The sum of the Eucliden distances from the nearest 3 court keypoints provides a good measure of approxiamately how close a person is to the court.
+The distance to the nearest center hash mark is used to filter out ball boys and the chair umpire who might also be near the court.
+The $\gamma$ term is used because player selection occurs from the original TV-angle, and thus a fixed real-world distance corresponds to more pixels on the near side of the court than on the far side.
+The $\gamma$ term is important for ensuring ball boys on the far side of the court are not chosen as players.

 #### Interpolating Missing Detections